 So, it is necessary to mention all the details of those steps whose outcome you expect after the test.

 Step 6: Reusable

 Before writing the test case you should be confirmed that it could be re-used in future for other projects.
 It will be helpful if you will get the test case written earlier for the same module you can update those instead of writing new.

 So you can re-use the previous test case in future and will save time.

 Step 7: Post Conditions

-At last, writing effective test cases is an important aspect of software testing process with all proper details, prepare it according to end user's perspective and cover all the important points.
+At last, writing effective test cases is an important aspect of the software testing process with all proper details, and we at BugRaptors prepare it according to the end user's perspective and cover all the important points.

 I have tried to explain all the important points that need to be kept in mind while writing an Effective test case.